microsoft/mu_plus/MsCorePkg/Library/MemoryProtectionLib/Readme.md

 See the flow chart to understand the logic behind how the HOB entry is populated in this case.

-2. A call to SetMemoryProtectionGlobalToggle() is allowed in this phase **IF** IsMemoryProtectionGlobalToggleEnabled() has not yet been called elsewhere in PEI.
-The best place to call SetMemoryProtectionGlobalToggle() is in pre-mem.
+2. A call to SetMemoryProtectionGlobalToggle() is allowed in this phase **IF** IsMemoryProtectionGlobalToggleEnabled() has not yet been called elsewhere in PEI and SetMemoryProtectionGlobalToggle() memory hasn't yet been discovered.
 Doing this will allow you to force the toggle to be on/off.

 **DxeSmmMemoryProtectionLib** is capable of checking the settings held in the MEM_PROT_SETTINGS struct in the HOB entry.
 For faster querying and to fix a potential complication where SmmReadyToLock blocks access to the HOB, the value of the struct held in the HOB is cached.
 The call to set the memory protection global toggle is not allowed in this phase.

-**UefiMemoryProtectionLib** is for the frontpage interface - both get and set of the global toggle work in this implementation.

 ## MemoryProtectionExceptionLib